 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The 2017 NFL Draft re-grade has arrived at the NFC South.
+The 2018 NFL Draft re-grade continues with the NFC South.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.

 Picks: WR Calvin Ridley (26th overall), DB Isaiah Oliver (58), DT Deadrin Senat (90), RB Ito Smith (126), WR Russell Gage (194), LB Foyesade Oluokun (200)

 Oluokon immediately became a contributor on defense and special teams after impressing the Falcons’ coaching staff during training camp.
 He registered 91 tackles and forced a fumble as a rookie.
 He followed that up with a 62-tackle campaign in 2019.
 Oluokun has played in all 32 games through his first two seasons.
 Not too shabby for the 200th guy to come off the board.